Blockchain in Finance Overview:

 - Financial institutions alone have spent about $552 million on blockchain-powered projects

 - Investments in blockchain-related firms already doubled in the first half of 2018 in comparison with 2017

-- Market giants like IBM, Walmart, Microsoft, Mastercard, Huawei Technologies are successfully implementing blockchain in finance for their day-to-day business operations
+- Market giants like IBM, Walmart, Microsoft, Mastercard, Huawei Technologies are successfully implementing blockchain for their day-to-day business operations

 - Dubai hosts all record-keeping operations on blockchain as part of the Smart Dubai 2021 initiative.